SarahTech-alt/javascript-micro-challenges/120-Arrays.md

 # Array Checkpoint

 Create a function that takes in an array.
-Add up first and last values in the array.
+Add up the first and last values in the array.

 ## Examples: